They say you never get a second chance to make a first impression.

 Check out how the illustrations have been used as a background for some of the elements, which is a great subtle way to add in color and texture to your design.
 Just be sure to keep the contrast high between your content and background image, though, to keep things legible.
 In this case, simple white shapes have been created to maintain that contrast and alignment with the rest of the elements.

 Are you looking to make a more professional, clean About Us page?
 Well, take a leaf or two from EB Pearls’ book and choose a fine sans serif typeface, develop a clean and light palette, and then throw in some which space for good measure.
-This design is elegant, professional, and soothing thanks to the lightly colored imagery, the abundance of whitespace and the light typeface.
+This design is elegant, professional, and soothing thanks to the lightly colored imagery, the abundance of white space and the light typeface.

-Notice how on of the focal points of this design is EB Pearls’ mission statement positioned just under the main image.
+Notice how one of the focal points of this design is EB Pearls’ mission statement positioned just under the main image.
 While it’s commonly thought that a big and bold typeface is the best way to attract attention, sometimes a lighter, finer one can be just what the designer ordered.

 This about page from Eva Black Design once again keeps things simple but stylish.
 By using a small muted color scheme, imagery that complements each other, clean type and stylish little illustrative icons, this design manages to pack a decent amount of written information into a fairly small space.